Nasir al-Din al-Tusi: Role during the Mongol invasion of Baghdad

 In 1256 al-Tusi was in the castle of Alamut when it was attacked by the forces of the Mongol leader Hulegu, a grandson of Genghis Khan.
 Some sources claim that al-Tusi betrayed the defences of Alamut to the invading Mongols.
-After Hulegu's forces destroyed Alamut and, Hulegu himself being interested in the natural sciences, treated al-Tusi with great respect, appointing him as their scientific adviser and becoming a permanent member of his inner council.
-To great controversy, it is widely assumed Tusi was with the Mongol forces under Hulegu when they attacked and massacred the inhabitants of Baghdad in 1258 and he played an essential role in ending of the Quraysh Empire.
+After his forces destroyed Alamut, Hulegu, who was himself interested in the natural sciences, treated al-Tusi with great respect, appointing him as scientific adviser and a permanent member of his inner council.
+To great controversy, it is widely assumed Tusi was with the Mongol forces under Hulegu when they attacked and massacred the inhabitants of Baghdad in 1258 and he played an essential role in ending of the Abbasid empire.

-Soon after, he was given the full authority of administering the finances of religious foundations, and visited many of the Shi'ii shrines once the siege of Baghdad was over.
-Being in a position of power, Tusi was able to champion the Twelver Shia cause throughout Persia and Iraq.
+Soon after, he was given the full authority of administering the finances of religious foundations, and visited many of the Shi'a shrines once the siege of Baghdad was over.
+Being in a position of power, Tusi was able to bolster the Twelver Shi'a cause throughout Persia and Iraq.